thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 **Return value:**

-A new string representing the unencoded version of the given encoded Uniform Resource Identifier (URI).
+A new string that represents the unencoded version of the specified encoded Uniform Resource Identifier (URI).

 **Examples:**